99designs/gqlgen/docs/content/getting-started.md

 $ mkdir -p $GOPATH/src/github.com/[username]/gqlgen-todos
 ```

+> Go Modules
+>
+> Currently `gqlgen` does not support Go Modules.
+This is due to the [`loader`](https://godoc.org/golang.org/x/tools/go/loader) package, that also does not yet support Go Modules.
+We are looking at solutions to this and the issue is tracked in Github.

 Add the following file to your project under `scripts/gqlgen.go`:

 ```go
 // +build ignore

 package main

 import "github.com/99designs/gqlgen/cmd"